 No, not unless you both agree to this.
 The primary aim of observing someone’s class is to see what teaching and learning approaches have been successfully used, and what you may wish to do in your own teaching.
 Remember that the teachers have volunteered to open their classes.

 What if I witness something I am uncomfortable with?

 This largely depends on what you witness.
 If the disciplinary subject matter in that class is, for any reason, uncomfortable for you personally then leaving the class may be the best immediate course of action to take.
 Alternatively, if you feel that anything in the class breached the University’s rules or policies then the usual protocols or procedures that relate to WHS and student/staff conduct apply.

 I forgot to register for a class - can I still go?

 So as to manage numbers and not disrupt the classes, spaces in classes are limited.
 We ask that you only attend classes that you have registered for.
 The good news is that if there is availability, you can use the booking system to register to attend a class at any time up to the time that class starts.
 If you haven’t registered for a class then we ask that you find an alternate one to attend.

 Observing in laboratories and clinical settings is difficult to organise because of work health and safety implications.

-I would like to take part but (i) I am away in week 4, (ii) there are no times available that are suitable for me or (iii) I don’t work on the main campus.
+I would like to take part but (i) I am away, (ii) there are no times available that are suitable for me or (iii) I don’t work on the main campus.